-Managing permissions and security in Claude Code is the first line of defense against uncontrolled executions on your development workstation. over 60% of incidents reported by Claude Code users stem from misconfigured permission modes or the settings.json file.
+Managing permissions and security in Claude Code is the first line of defense against uncontrolled executions on your development workstation. many incidents reported by Claude Code users stem from misconfigured permission modes or the settings.json file.

 The permission mode is the mechanism that determines which actions Claude Code can execute with or without your explicit approval.
 Understanding each mode and its limits saves you costly mistakes, especially in a team or CI/CD context.

 Sandboxing is the system isolation layer that restricts Claude Code's file and network access to a defined perimeter.
 An allow/deny rule is a directive in settings.json that explicitly allows or blocks a specific command or tool.
-Plan mode is a mode where Claude Code proposes an action plan without executing code until you have validated it.
+Plan mode (activated via Shift+Tab) is an interaction mode where Claude Code proposes an action plan before acting, independently of the chosen permission mode.

 Auto-accept mode is a mode that automatically approves all actions deemed safe by the internal classification system.
 Bypass mode disables all permission checks - reserved for isolated environments.
 Seatbelt is the native macOS sandboxing mechanism used by Claude Code since version 1.0.3.
 Bubblewrap is the Linux equivalent of Seatbelt for sandboxing Claude Code processes.